bolt-project/bolt/README.md

 Goals
 -----
 Multidimensional arrays are core to a wide variety of applications.
 Some of these applications are suited to single machines, whereas others can benefit from distributed computing.
-We want a single interface for using multidimensional arrays across these settings.
+We see need for a single interface for using multidimensional arrays across these settings.

 Bolt is a Python project currently built on numpy and Spark.
 Its primary object exposes numpy operations and can use either local implementations or distributed operations, and makes it easy to switch between them.
 The distributed operations are powered by Spark, and leverage efficient data structures for multi-dimemsional array manipulations.